cloudmesh/cloudmesh-cc/docs/source/ultimate_documentation.md

 # Guide to cloudmesh cc Workflow

-The Workflow class in cloudmesh-cc allows the creation of workflows, which are compilations of jobs to be run on nodes.
-These workflows report information on the status of jobs as they are run, whether locally or remotely.
-These jobs can be customized to run as bash scripts, Python scripts, Jupyter notebooks, or Slurm scripts.

 Users can utilize the Workflow class in three different ways: through the command line interface, through a locally hosted web interface with FastAPI, or with REST API.